mohamed-abdul-fattah/life-system/README.md

 # Configurations
 ## Environment Variables
 Copy and rename the configs.php.example to configs.php, then change the values to what values correspond to your environment.
+## Dependencies
+Run `composer install` to install the project dependencies.

+Run `./vendor/bin/phpunit` to run the unit tests.

 # Database Architecture
 ## Tables Structure